sawaricky/Portfolio-REACT/README.md

 Home, Projects and skills
 The home page has basically all personal informational data.
 Projects retrieves data from the database to display projects I have done.
 A short blurb of information is provided about the project.
 As moving forward in the future their may be lots of projects. making it short and straight forward is the best.
-The readme in each file has lots of description.
+The readme in each github folder has lots of description for each individual project.
-Skills shows all the programming languages and skills i have used to develop projects with.
+Skills shows all the programming languages, images and skills i have used to develop projects with and are retrieved from the database too.

 Due to time contraints:
 I have shown 2 projects for the projects page as a proof of concept and will look forward to implementing and further implmenting during the week break.